leopham1304/recommendations/README.md

 This is a simple demo app which contains a landing page and some React custom made components.
 The Autocomplete component is made fully manually without using any UI Library with Debouncing feature.
-Other techniques used are React Hooks and React Router.
+Other techniques used are React Hooks and React Router on the logic side, and dark-light mode on the UI side.

 ## Available Scripts